SV-Albert/Snake-AI/README.md

 # Snake-AI
 **A Q-Learning algorithm that plays snake**

-Run *train.py* to start the training.
-Progress is saved every 100 episodes in 2 .txt files.
+Run *train.py* to start the AI training.
+Progress is saved every 1000 episodes.
 By default the algorithm runs in demo mode, that slows down the frame rate and forces the snake to exploit rather than explore.
 Press the "Up Arrow" key to switch to the training mode, "Down Arrow" to switch back to the demo mode, "Space" to pause the program, "Enter" to resume and "End" to close.

 *demo.py* runs the trained algorithm that has played 1000000 episodes